 - If the vehicle or any of its component parts has a safety-related defect

 If a manufacturer fails to comply with a recall and you are involved in a car accident because of the recalled defect, or if the recall occurs too late, you may have a reason to call a car defect law firm near you.
-We have accident attorneys in Maryland, Virginia and lawyers serving the entire DC area ready to assist.
+We have accident attorneys in Maryland ready to assist.

 To find out more information about vehicle and component part recalls, visit the NHTSA online resource center to look up your vehicle by its VIN.
 You can also read our guide on how to find safety recalls on vehicles before accidents occur.

 The dedicated auto defect attorneys at Koonz, McKenney, Johnson & DePaolis L.L.P can help you recover from your losses and hold the car company responsible for its defective work.
-For more than 30 years, we have helped individuals and families throughout Virginia, as well as Maryland and Washington, D.C..
+For more than 30 years, we have helped individuals and families throughout Maryland.
 Contact a car defect lawyer today to schedule a free consultation.